 - laws that were too harsh at the time of sentencing.

 An appeal is a request for a higher court (that is, an appellate court) to review a decision of a lower court (that is, the Superior Court, frequently referred to as the trial court).
-An appeal is not a new trial.
-The appellate court does not:
+The court can then overturn a conviction or sentence if it determines:

 - that the trial court committed some type of legal error, and,